ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/type-specific.markdown

 {INFO/}

 {INFO:Database commands parameter}
-Note that spectrum of identifier generation abilities is very wide, because `IDatabaseCommands` (or `IAsyncDatabaseCommands`) object is passed into an identifier convention function and can be used for an advanced calculation techniques.
+Note that spectrum of identifier generation abilities is very wide because `IDatabaseCommands` (or `IAsyncDatabaseCommands`) object is passed into an identifier convention function and can be used for an advanced calculation techniques.
 {INFO/}

 ###Example

 Let's say that you want to use semantic identifiers for `Employee` objects.
 Instead of `employee/[identity]` you want to have keys like `employees/[lastName]/[firstName]`
-(for simplicity let us not consider the uniqueness of such keys).
+(for the sake of simplicity, let us not consider the uniqueness of such keys).
 What you need to do is to create the convention that will combine the `employee` prefix, `LastName` and `FirstName` properties of an employee.

 {CODE eployees_custom_convention@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}

-If you want to register your convention for async operations then use the second method:
+If you want to register your convention for async operations, use the second method:

 {CODE eployees_custom_async_convention@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}

-Now when you store a new entity:
+Now, when you store a new entity:

 {CODE eployees_custom_convention_example@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}

-the client will associate with it `employees/Bond/James` identifier.
+the client will associate the `employees/Bond/James` identifier with it.

 ##Inheritance